entelect-incubator/.NET/Phase 7/Dashboard/MVC/Step 1/README.md

 } (jQuery))
 ```

-Now you can just call $.alertWarning('Error removing stock'); for example
+Now you can just call $.alertWarning('Error removing pizza'); for example

 In your Views\Shared\_Layout.cshtml bfore you import the site.js file add the following: